 With up-front costs, Frontpoint wins out.
-You can get a starter package for just $99, which is $100 less than Ring.
+You can get a starter package for just $129.00, which is more than $70 less than Ring.
 Frontpoint also offers financing.
 While you need to sign a contract to get the financing, this is a good option for those who can’t pay high out-of-pocket costs.

 When comparing monthly costs, Ring alarm systems have the edge.
 At just $20 per month for its most expensive plan, it beats out Frontpoint’s least costly plan by more than $10.

 Ring has more camera options, including a whole lineup of doorbell cameras.
 Ring is a knockout pick for video surveillance.
 Especially if watching the kids and fur kids, or keeping an eye out for packages are your main reasons for adding a security system to your home.
 We love the Ring Floodlight Camera because it offers bright light, camera surveillance, a siren, and motion detection all in one device.

 That said, cameras don’t come with any Ring home security packages.
 You have to buy them separately and pay a monthly subscription for video storage.
 Frontpoint, on the other hand, offers cameras in its packages.